Skip to Main Content

 Planning Your Visit

 Brothers Restaurant at the Red Barn is located at 3539 Sagunto Street in Santa Ynez, a short drive from the Valley's main wine-tasting corridor along Alamo Pintado Road and Highway 246.
 Santa Ynez sits roughly forty minutes north of Santa Barbara on the 101, making it a natural stop on a Central Coast itinerary that also covers Solvang and Los Olivos.
 The town is compact enough to walk once you arrive.
 Given the independent, locally-oriented character of the restaurant, reservations are worth pursuing in advance, particularly on weekends when wine-country visitors swell the Valley's dining options.
-Current hours and booking availability are leading confirmed directly with the restaurant, as contact details were not available at time of publication.
-For a broader picture of where Brothers fits into the Valley's dining options, the EP Club Santa Ynez restaurants guide maps the full spectrum.
+Current hours and booking availability are best confirmed directly with the restaurant.

 Visitors planning a wider California table tour might also consider: Le Bernardin in New York City for French-influenced seafood precision; Frasca Food and Wine in Boulder for a regional American take on northern Italian structure; The Wolf's Tailor in Denver for fermentation-forward sourcing; Emeril's in New Orleans for a different American regional tradition; and Atomix in New York City for a technically demanding counterpoint to farm-casual formats.